RedBirdOBX/City-Info-API-Demo/README.md

 **1.4.0**
 TBD
-Added new actions for resources:
+Added new resources:

-- Create City method
+- Create City method was added
-- Create City and n-number of Points of Interest in a single post
+- Create City and n-number of Points of Interest in a single post was added
-- Create a list of authors with one post
+- Create multiple Cities with one post was added
--